kamransadiqali/DevOps/Linux.md

   - lsmod
   - lspci
   - lsusb
+  - lscpu    Displays information about the CPU architecture on the given machine.
+  - lshw    Displays information about a system’s hardware.
+The command needs to be run as sudo in order to get all hardware information.
  ## Boot the system
 - Provide common commands to the boot loader and options to the kernel at boot time.
 - Demonstrate knowledge of the boot sequence from BIOS/UEFI to boot completion.